sunpy/ndcube/licenses/TEMPLATE_LICENSE.rst

-This project is based upon the OpenAstronomy package template (https://github.com/open-astronomy/package-template/) which is licenced under the terms of the following licence.
+This project is based upon the OpenAstronomy package template (https://github.com/OpenAstronomy/package-template/) which is licensed under the terms of the following licence.

 ---